jayden11/QuantEcon.site/python_index.rst

         </li>
     </ul>

 Installation
 ------------

+Before installing quantecon we recommend you install the `Anaconda
+<https://www.continuum.io/downloads>`__ Python distribution, which includes a
+full suite of scientific python tools.

-To install quantecon, open a terminal prompt and type:
+Next you can install quantecon by opening a terminal prompt and typing

 .. sourcecode:: python

     pip install quantecon

-If you don't have Python installed, the easiest way to get a full suite of scientific python tools installed on your computer is to use the `Anaconda <https://www.continuum.io/downloads>`__ distribution released by `Continuum Analytics <https://www.continuum.io/>`__.
-More detailed instructions on setting up a ``python`` environment can be found on `this page <http://quant-econ.net/py/getting_started.html#installing-anaconda>`__.

 Usage
 -----

-Once ``quantecon`` has been installed then it can be imported into a ``python`` or ``ipython`` session through python's ``import`` statement.
-It is convention to use:
+Once ``quantecon`` has been installed you should be able to import it as follows:

 .. sourcecode:: python

     import quantecon as qe

-You can check the version by running:
+You can check the version by running

 .. sourcecode:: python

     print qe.__version__

 If your version is below what's available on `PyPI <https://pypi.python.org/pypi/quantecon/>`__ then it is time to upgrade.
-This can be done by running:
+This can be done by running

 .. sourcecode:: python